QuaternionX/artoolkit-docs/3_Marker_Training/marker_barcode.md

+---
+uri: using-two-dimensional-barcode-markers
+meta_title: Using Two-Dimensional Barcode Markers
+menu_title: Using 2D Barcode Markers
+description: ARToolKit is well known for the appearance of its markers, or square markers with a black border, and with an arbitrary user-definable image in the interior.
+The Hiro marker used by default in the ARToolKit examples is an iconic example.
+---

 # Using 2D Barcode Markers
 ARToolKit is well known for the appearance of its [markers][marker_about]: square markers with a black border, and with an arbitrary user-definable image in the interior.
 The "Hiro" marker used by default in the ARToolKit examples is an iconic example.